sympy/scipy-2016-tutorial/source/introduction.rst

     >>> type(_)
     <class 'sympy.core.power.Pow'>

-People who what pure Python behaviour of :func:`sympify` can disable this automatic conversion by passing ``convert_xor=False`` to it.
+People who what pure Python behavior of :func:`sympify` can disable this automatic conversion by passing ``convert_xor=False`` to it.

 ``=`` is not comparison operator